How Casino Cruise Comps Actually Work

 - Higher volatility per session

 That means mistakes matter more.
-A single low-rated day can permanently drag down your average.
+A single low-rated day can permanently drag down your average for that sailing.

 This is why many players receive: